 But most auto insurance companies don’t charge more for trivial things.
 A typical example is the color of your car (red car owners don’t pay more than white car buyers for the same make and model).

 According to insure.com, the Honda Odyssey LX is the least costly to insure.
 They say minivans usually have lower insurance because of their many safety features.
 The Mercedes S65 AMG is listed as the most expensive to insure.
 And five other Mercedes models fall in the top ten.
-Sports cars and luxury cars cost more to insure than the average vehicle.
+Sports and luxury motor vehicles cost more to insure than the average vehicle.